Just (After Song of Songs)

 "Just (After Song of Songs)" is a 2014 song written by composer David Lang.
-The song was performed by the Norwegian vocal group Trio Mediaeval, violist Garth Knox, cellist Agnes Vèsterman, percussionist Sylvain Lemêtre.
+The song was performed by the Norwegian vocal group Trio Mediæval, violist Garth Knox, cellist Agnes Vèsterman, percussionist Sylvain Lemêtre.
 In 2015, it was adapted for use in the soundtrack for the comedy-drama film Youth, directed by Paolo Sorrentino.

 The song is based on language from the Song of Songs in the Old Testament.
 It has received widespread acclaim from various news sources and music review websites, including The New York Times, The Guardian, and New York Public Radio.

 Production

 The song was originally commissioned by the Louth Contemporary Music Society as part of their 2014 album song of songs.
 Every song on the album was inspired by the Old Testament Song of Songs, and it included music by composers David Lang, Luciano Berio, and Betty Olivero.
 The pieces were performed for the first time at a Louth Contemporary Music Society concert in Drogheda, Ireland, on October 24, 2014.

 The recording of "Just (After Song of Songs)" was a collaboration between the Norwegian vocal group Trio Mediaeval, violinist Garth Knox, cellist Agnes Vèsterman, percussionist Sylvain Lemêtre.

 In 2014, film director Paolo Sorrentino asked David Lang to create a soundtrack for his comedy-drama movie, Youth.
 Lang decided to include his previous song, "Just (Song After Songs)," in the movie soundtrack.
 In the context of the movie, The Independent called the song "a wonderfully intimate work of subtle sensuality."